Canadian Warplanes 5: Fairey Firefly

 Fairey Firefly Mk.
 1.

-(RCN Phot via Larry Vipond)
+(RCN Photo via Larry Vipond)

 This is what happens when a pilot gets a last second wave-off to his landing on HMCS Magnificent.
 In those days, before the angled flight deck was developed by the Royal Navy, an aircraft on approach to the flight deck was with power off.
 If it got a wave-off, the pilot had to ram the throttle wide open which could create a "torque stall" which is what was going on with the Firefly in the photo.
 In other words, the pilot had no control over the aircraft and as you can see in the second photo, he ended up in the drink.
 The pilot was rescued by the escorting destroyer acting as "plane guard".
 Later on, helicopters were used as plane guards . . . much less expensive.
-Larry Vipond.
+(Larry Vipond)

 (RCN Photo courtesy of the Shearwater Aviation Museum)